 The wish to expand the museum to 3000 square meters in a short period and against reasonable costs and to do that in the shape of a stark landmark requires an exceptional type of building.
-Shaded Dome Technologies, a joint venture between Royal HaskoningDHV, Poly-Ned and ZJA Zwarts & Jansma Architects, has secured the commission and according to the plan the new Liberation Museum will already open its doors in the summer of 2019.
+Shaded Dome Technologies, a joint venture between Royal HaskoningDHV, Poly-Ned and ZJA Zwarts & Jansma Architects, has secured the commission and the new Liberation Museum opened its doors in the summer of 2019.

 The Shaded Dome is an innovative building concept, in which a network of steel cables, an inflated dome and a cover made out of hi-tech textiles come together to make an extremely flexible constructive volume possible.
 A free span of 60 meters, like Groesbeek requires, is no problem at all.
 The interior lay-out that allocates reception area, restaurant, cinema and commemoration room is completely free and flexible.
 In terms of costs and sustainability the Shaded Dome is a very efficient structure during both the construction period as well as during its lifecycle.